tejastank/rssi_positioning/README.md

 ## Description
-This is the software for developing the indoor positioning using RF RSSI (Bluetooth LE beacons) for the Middleware project.
+This is the software for developing the indoor positioning using RF RSSI (Bluetooth LE beacons).

 ## Installation